JuliaGizmos/Reactive.jl/doc/index.md

 `timestamped_votes` is a signal of `(timestamp, vote)` where `timestamp` is a `Float64` timestamp denoting when the `vote` came in.

 # Possible uses of React
-We have seen very simplistic applications above.
+We have seen very simplistic examples above.
 React is general enough to help you build many other apps driven by events.
 Some use cases off the top of my head:

-* Interactive user interfaces (see [Interact.jl](https://github.com/shashi/Interact.jl))
+* Interactive user interfaces (watch out for [Interact.jl](https://github.com/shashi/Interact.jl))
 * Animations
 * Robotics and automation
 * Queueing systems and service oriented apps